Majax12/Abhishek-Portfolio/README.md

 # Data Science Portfolio by Abhishek Thyagarajan

-This is a repository for projects realted to data science / data analysis All data used can be found publically
+This is a repository for projects realted to data science / data analysis.
+All data used can be found publically

 ### Time series Prediction - USD to AUD Conversion Rate